limk/related-post-widget-for-blogger/README.md

 # Related Post Widget for Blogger

-> Displays related posts in your Blogger site https://goo.gl/djZei0
+> Easiest Way to Show Related Content in your Blogger site https://goo.gl/djZei0

 Displaying related posts is a smart way for keeping your site visitors around.
 Early users of this Blogger widget were able o to lower bounce rates to **20%** and keep average visit times to **over 2 minutes**.